sarath196/django-audit/README.rst

 django-audit
 =====

-django-audit is a simple Django app to create auditable fields in django models.
+django-audit is a simple Django app to create reusable audit fields in django models.

+1. created_on
+2. created_by
+3. modified_on
+4. modified_by

 Detailed documentation is in the "docs" directory.